mikaelho/multipeer/README.md

     finally:
       mc.end_all()

-It is functional, even though the prompts and incoming messages tend to get mixed up.
-You can also run the `multipeer.py` file to try out a cleaner Pythonista UI version of the chat.
+This example is functional, even though the prompts and incoming messages tend to get mixed up.
+You can try it out by running the `multipeer.py` file.
+There is also a cleaner Pythonista UI version of the chat in `multipeer_chat`.

 Here are the things to note when starting to use this library: